Uspizig/WifiWallSwitch/README.md

-A AirQuality&EarthQuake-LoRa EInk WallSwitch that measures your Air Quality, monitores Earthquakes, measures Temperature, detects movement, measures Light Conditions
+An AirQuality&EarthQuake-LoRa EInk WallSwitch that measures your Air Quality, monitores Earthquakes, measures Temperature, detects movement, measures Light Conditions
+Same Device can be used as a Dekstop Media Player and Voice Assistant to control your Smart Home with HomeAssistant

+What is under the hood:
 Main thing you see when you have a first look is the massive 2.7 " E-Ink Screen
 <img src="Hardware/S3-27-epaper-touch-pro/schematics/LDREINK.png" alt="Customer VIEW of PCB of WifiWallSwitch" title="WiFiWallSwitch Customer side">

 Please see https://hackaday.io/project/189884-airqearthq-lora-eink-wallswitch for further details

-This files are additional Material for AirQ&EarthQ-LoRa EInk WallSwitch project published on Hackaday.io (https://hackaday.io/project/189884-airqearthq-lora-eink-wallswitch)

-If you remove the EINK Screen you may even see an covered RF Module RFM95 for Long Range Communication
+Underneath the EINK Screen is a placeholder for an optional Long Range Communication Module.
+This Module works with LoRa, FSK or other wireless standards.
+Up 15km Range of communication can be established with this module.

 <img src="Hardware/S3-27-epaper-touch-pro/schematics/BOTTOMLDR.png" alt="PCB Customer View of WifiWallSwitch without EINK Screen" title="PCB Customer View of WifiWallSwitch without EINK Screen">